Table of Contents

 So, why are alcoholics so mean to the ones they love?
 What is it about drinking alcohol that stokes such wrath?
 While hard to not take these angry outbursts to heart, it does help to look at the bigger picture.
 Think about bar brawls—alcohol and anger seem to go hand in hand.
 The parties go at it with loud angry rants and thrown punches.
 By this point, they seem to be unaware of their alcoholic rage actions.

 As strange as it seems, not all alcoholics are prone to this anger.
 Some are quite docile, drinking alone until they pass out, meaning no harm to anyone.
 But those who have a hard time controlling anger when sober can be triggered after a few drinks.
 They may have poor coping skills for anger control whether or not they are drinking.

-To understand why are alcoholics so mean to the ones they love, it is essential to first grasp the simple fact that people tend to be most cruel to those closest to them.
-Why is that?
+It is hard to understand why people who drink too much are so mean to the ones they love.
+It helps to first grasp the simple fact that people tend to be most cruel to those closest to them.
+Why are alcoholics so mean to the ones they love?
 There are a few explanations for this phenomenon, including:

 Living With an Angry Alcoholic